The simple philosophy behind the Sounding Bowls is one of Presence.

 Against this background other meaningful questions remain: Why does music move us so powerfully?
 Where do we go when we sleep, or die?
-What is the nature of Love?… Only turning to a spiritual world view begins to address these questions yet most spiritual world views fall down on explaining why matter behaves as it does.
-Within a spiritual world view is the assumption that the human being, indeed consciousness in all forms, is based outside of the time-space continuum and manifests within in with deliberate purpose.
-The nature of that purpose and how we may most fruitfully regulate ourselves within remain the important ingredients that distinguish one spiritual philosophy from another.
+What is the nature of Love?… Only turning to a spiritual world view begins to address these questions.
+Yet most spiritual world views fall down on explaining why matter behaves as it does.
+There is an assumption, within a spiritual world view, that the human being (indeed consciousness in all forms) is based outside of the time-space continuum and manifests within it with deliberate purpose.
+The nature of that purpose and how we may most fruitfully regulate ourselves within ourselves, remain the important ingredients that distinguish one spiritual philosophy from another.

 It has been my own path to pursue these questions.
-Having been brought up in a family inspired by Rudolf Steiner and practicing bio-dynamic/organic farming, Waldorf education and other life-ways inspired from a spiritual world view I have sought out and studied a variety of world views from Rosicrucian to Shamanic, from Buddhist to Scientology, from non-dual through dualist to troilist and returned again and again to Rudolf Steiner’s deep and loving philosophy whose complex nature covers cosmology, the nature of perception and matter, Ways of enlightenment and ways of serving the essential nature of being human in others as in oneself.
-During this path I have been through the predictable tunnel of darkness and been re-born or awakened on the other side to a whole new level of service, a whole new level of learning that is, as it was on the one side, ongoing.
+Having been brought up in a family inspired by Rudolf Steiner and practicing bio-dynamic/organic farming, Waldorf education and other life-ways inspired from a spiritual world view, I have sought out and studied a variety of world views from Rosicrucian to Shamanic, from Buddhist to Scientology, from non-dual through dualist to troilist.
+I have returned, again and again, to Rudolf Steiner’s deep and loving philosophy whose complex nature covers cosmology, the nature of perception and matter, ways of enlightenment and ways of serving the essential nature of being human in others as in oneself.
+During this path I have been through the predictable tunnel of darkness and been re-born or awakened on the other side to a whole new level of service, a whole new level of learning, that is (as it was on the one side) ongoing.
 The only difference now is that the learning happens more easily with slightly less resistance from the personality.

 It is from this background that each article in this esoteric section is written and you will find this header in italics on each esoteric article.